Luketedwards/harmonize/README.md

 # Project Mission Statement
-I developed harmonise as a social media platform aimed at making collaboration between musicians more streamlined and providing a focussed community for likeminded individuals.
-My main aims were at creating a platform where users could advertise musical projects that they were interested in creating, to individuals suited to their goal.
-The app would then provide a simple way to communuicate with other project members both individually and as a group, and allow them to share files and other documents relevant to their projects.
+I developed harmonise as a social media platform aimed at making collaboration between musicians more streamlined and providing a focused community for like-minded individuals.
+My main aims were creating a platform where users could create and advertise musical projects that they were interested in, to individuals that are suited and relevant to their needs.
+The app would then provide a simple way to communuicate with other project members both individually and as a group, and allow them to share important files and other documents such as sheet music and MP3's that are relevant to their projects.

 ---